metachris/logzero/README.rst

 Feedback
 --------

-All kind of feedback and contributions are welcome.
+All kinds of feedback and contributions are welcome.

 * `Create an issue <https://github.com/metachris/logzero/issues/new>`_
 * Create a pull request